snowchains.com - UK leading snow chain supplier

 Always try on your chains when you receive them

-Tyres (of the same size) vary between manufacturers, therefore no online snow chain retailer can prescribe the correct size of chains with 100% reliability.
+Tyres (of the same size) can vary between manufacturers, especially mud & snow or off-road treaded tyres therefore no online snow chain retailer can prescribe the correct size of chains with 100% reliability.
 If you think you have received the wrong size just give us a call so we can arrange to exchange them for a better fitting set.
 Please remember to try them on in clean/dry conditions, and not to drive on the chains in case you do want to exchange them.

 We offer a full range of snow chains to suit all vehicles - the key considerations are:

-1. Chain size (suitable for your tyre dimensions);
+1. Chain size/type (suitable for your tyre dimensions and vehicle weight/power);

 2. Clearance - at the back of the wheel (see below for more on this);

-3. Clearance - between the road surface and wheel arch (and room to get your hands into the arch).
+3. Clearance - between the tyre tread/surface and wheel arch (and space to get your hands into the arch).

 How many snow chains do I need?